All Episodes

 And did either of your parents ever call you names?

-Like not call me names, but probably like you you don't think about You don't think about other people or things like that, yeah.
+Or characterize you in some general negative way, like selfish or thoughtless or careless or the second part, like not call me names, but probably like you don't think about you don't think about other people or things like that.

-Or you know, in this particular instance you could have thought about other people more, or you forgot this time to or was it just in general or as a sort of personality characteristics you don't think about other people?
+And that was a fairly absolute statement, like you don't think about other people was something that they said as a general statement about you or, you know, in this particular instance, you could have thought about other people more or you forgot this time or was it just in general or as a sort of personality characteristic so you don't think about other people?

-More a more a general statement kind of thing.
+More a general statement kind of thing.

 Okay.